The Little Foxes (film): Critical reception

 From starring Bette Davis down the line to the bit roles portrayed by minor Negroes the acting is well nigh flawless ...
 Marshall turns in one of his top performances ...
 On top of the smooth pace, Wyler has handled every detail with an acutely dramatic touch.

 Box office

-According to RKO records, The Little Foxes took in $1,317,000 in theater rentals from the United States and Canada and an additional $850,000 from foreign rentals, but because of the favorable terms Sam Goldwyn enjoyed with distributor RKO, RKO recorded a loss of $140,000 on the film.
+According to RKO records, The Little Foxes took in $1,317,000 in theater rentals from the United States and Canada and an additional $850,000 from foreign rentals, but because of the favorable terms Sam Goldwyn enjoyed with distributor RKO, RKO recorded an ultimate loss of $140,000 on the film.